 Expedia, Google Flights, Kayak… These are a few of the staple flight search engines, and, when compared to booking on an airline’s site, ticket prices can seem much more reasonable.

 But it’s 2018, and travel is bigger than ever, so you can bet that savvy techies are creating apps that work even harder to beat the system!

 The Points Guy’s top five apps for booking cheap flights are: Hopper, Skyscanner, Hipmunk, Skiplagged, and Kiwi.
 These all go above and beyond the basic.
 Take Skiplagged, for example; the app uses “hidden city ticketing” to provide you the cheapest fares.
 This means you may end up booking a flight beyond your actual destination, but you’ll get off at the “layover” and save some serious cash.
 You still have to do the legwork, though; comparing on multiple apps is important, since fare rules, ticketing systems, and partnership agreements all vary between price aggregators.

 You’re not taking advantage of the points system

 If you love to travel, you know frequent flyer miles are a blessing.
 But racking them up can prove a lengthy process.
-Thankfully, credit cards can accumulate your miles in no time.
+Thankfully, credit cards and other programs can accumulate your miles in no time.
 Want to earn 40,000 miles in a snap?
 Some companies will pay you that much just to sign up and make your first purchase, while others will get you there by meeting a required minimum spend, which ranges from $1,000 to $5,000.
+The Delta Air Lines rewards program offers plenty of ways to rack up flight miles—the Skymiles Ticketmaster and Skymiles Starbucks programs are some of our favorites.
 Find out more secrets to traveling cheap.

 You’re forgetting about social media offers